 Call for Submissions

-The theme of this year’s conference is
+The theme of the 2023 conference was

 Diversity in Research: Social Justice from Data